Categories of Special Interest

 In Use As

-Terraced two-bay three-storey over basement former house, built 1825, having shopfront to front (north) elevation, and two-storey return to rear (south) elevation, with single-storey addition, added c.1950.
+Terraced two-bay three-storey over basement former house with attic accommodation, built c.1820, shopfront to front (north) elevation added 1911, and two-storey extension to rear (south) elevation c.1950.
 Now in use as part of college.
-M-profile pitched slate roof, hipped to east to rear, concealed behind rebuilt red brick parapet having carved granite coping, with red brick chimneystack and clay pots, lean-to slate roof to return.
-Red brick, laid in Flemish bond, to wall to front, smooth render and yellow brick, laid in English garden wall bond, to rear.
-Square-headed window openings having masonry sills and one-over-one pane timber sliding sash windows, Wyatt window to rear.
-Shopfront comprising brick pilasters, pedimented console brackets, simple fascia and cornice, interior now blocked, with recent square-headed door opening having timber panelled door and recent square-headed window opening.
-Apparently retaining geometric decorative scheme to interior hallway.
-Fronting to south of Pearse Street with steel-framed basement lights to footpath.
+Pitched slate roof concealed behind rebuilt red brick parapet with carved granite coping, red brick chimneystack having clay pots.
+Cut granite eaves course over red brick, laid in Flemish bond, to front, smooth render to extension to rear.
+Square-headed window openings with masonry sills and raised render reveals, having six-over-six pane timber sliding sash windows with cast-iron balconettes to first floor.
+Timber shopfront comprising pilasters, plain console, cornice and nameplate and square-headed window opening having timber framed display windows over panelled stall risers.
+Square-headed door opening with timber framed overlight and timber panelled door.
+Apparently retaining plaster cornices with Greek key and egg-and-dart mouldings to interior, with scrolled tread-ends to stairs and beaded panels to shutters.
+Fronting to south of Pearse Street, with steel-framed basement lights to footpath.

-Built by George Hill, between 1824 and 1825, as part of a pair with its neighbour to the west.
-Timber sliding sash windows and a simple shopfront and add to its historic character.
-The building was occupied by Owen Kelly, a provisions agent in the mid-nineteenth century.
+This building forms part of a group of similar buildings which maintain a consistent massing, parapet height and fenestration pattern.
+These buildings help make up the varied historic character of Pearse Street.
+In the 1860s it was occupied by Richard Levey, leader and director of music at the nearby Theatre Royal, and it was converted to commercial use in 1911.
+The retention of sash windows, iron balconettes, and interior joinery and plasterwork add to its historic character.
 Great Brunswick Street was laid out by the Wide Street Commissioners in 1812 after a long negotiation with Trinity College, whose grounds define the southern side of the street.
-While this building was erected soon after, construction along the street continued for the next forty years.
-It was renamed in 1922 to commemorate William and Patrick Pearse, who had been executed for the part they played in the 1916 Rising, and whose family business was located at number 27.
+While this building was erected in the subsequent decade, construction continued along the street for the next forty years.
+It was renamed in 1922 to commemorate William and Patrick Pearse, who had been executed for their part in the 1916 Rising, and whose family business was located at number 27.